oceanthunder/MrPeanutButter_Bot/README.md

 # MrPeanutButter-Bot

-MrPeanutButter-Bot is a Reddit bot designed to interact with the r/BoJackHorseman subreddit by monitoring comments for mentions of the character "Mr. Peanutbutter" and "Erica" and responding with predefined messages and images related to the character.
+MrPeanutButter-Bot is a Reddit bot designed to interact with the r/BoJackHorseman subreddit by monitoring comments for mentions of the character "Mr. Peanutbutter" and "Erica" and responding with predefined messages and images (from imgur) related to the character.
 The bot includes functionality to manage Reddit API rate limits to ensure it operates efficiently without violating Reddit’s guidelines.

 ## Features

 - Monitors comments in the r/BoJackHorseman subreddit.
 - Responds automatically to any mention of "Mr. Peanutbutter" or "Erica."
-- Handles Reddit API rate limits to avoid overuse of resources.
+- Handles Reddit API rate limits to avoid getting banned.
-- Customizable subreddit interactions.

 ## Prerequisites